Key16/Unit-9-Readme-generator/README.md

 ## Installation
 Please run the following command line to install the neccesary packages
 ```
-a
+npm install
 ```

 ## Usage
 How to use this code

-a
+use it wisely
 ## Licenses
-This project is under the GNU AGPLv3 license
+This project is under the WTFPL License license

 ## Contributing
 If you would like to contribute it, you can follow these guidelines for how to do so.
 ## Tests
 To run tests, use the following command:
 ```
-a
+npm test
 ```

 ## Questions

-If you have any questions regarding this repository, you can contact me directly at a or find more of my work at [a](https://github.com/a)
+If you have any questions regarding this repository, you can contact me directly at jess@jess.com or find more of my work at [Key16](https://github.com/Key16)